andreitoma8/learn-yul/README.md

 -   Contract are `object` in Yul, and the `code` section is the actual Yul code.
 -   The `object` section is used to define functions and variables that can be used in the `code` section.
 -   Yul does not have to respect call data and function selectors.

+The following example of a contract written in Yul, will return the string "Hello World" when called.

 ```yul
 object "FullyYul" {